HumanAssisted/JACS/README.md

 Decentralized but trusted data sharing is key to building the apps of the future.
 Use JACS as is, embed in other projects or libraries, commercial or otherwise.

+## Basic use cases

+  1. version json documents and test against a schema
+  2. capture metadata about files and versions and securely verify
+  3. sign documents
+  4. create agreements between human and ai agents

 ## Documentation